born2snipe/nbm-center/README.md

 # NBM Center

-This is an application that will host Netbeans Plugins for Netbeans it's self or for a Netbeans platform application.
+This is an application that will host NBMs for Netbeans it's self or for a Netbeans platform application.

 ## Getting started
 - Download the latest jar file